isabellwaas/ChancellorsOfGermany/README.md

 <br><br>

 ## Testing
 The graphic should run on most browsers.
-However, I have only tested it on Chrome, Firefox and Safari so far.
+However, I have only tested it manually on Chrome, Firefox and Safari so far.
 <br><br>

 ## Data